by Alison Angold CIDESCO ITEC

-Lime is a good tonic for the circulatory system, in that it can increase sluggish circualtion and relieve high blood pressure.
-It can work well on the lymphatic system and reduce conditions such as cellulitis.
+Lime is a good tonic for the circulatory system, in that it can increase sluggish circulation and relieve high blood pressure.
+It can work well on stimulating and encouraging the lymphatic system and reduce conditions such as cellulitis.

 Lime essential oil for anxiety & depression

 The uplifting, refreshing scent of lime helps to lift the spirits and relieves the symptoms of stress, anxiety and depression.
-It helps with brain fog and mental fatigue.
+It can also help with brain fog and mental fatigue.

 Lime, along with all the citrus essential oils are phototoxic, which means that when applied topically, the skin will be prone to burning, so avoid direct sunlight after application.